pappyangel/APIOne/README.md

 );
 ```

-changes tracked for move to new Azure subscription \
-upgrade to .net 8

 ### App Service process
 - create new app services and plan - Free plan should work
     - add AppInsights